 What the engulfing pattern means is a change in trend.
 No longer are the bulls in charge, the bears have stepped in and now putting pressure on prices.
 What it doesn’t mean is an immediate reversal in prices, or even that prices will fall significantly.
 A change in trend could simply mean prices have entered a trading range which is why looking for secondary indications and waiting for confirmation in the candles before changing tactics.
 If you are long, this may be a good time to take profits.

 Secondary indications are the signals you find in other indicators.
 In this case, I am using MACD for momentum and stochastic for trend and market health.
 If you notice, both the indicators in the chart below are diverging from the new high.
-Divergence is an indication of market weakness, slowing momentum and potential for reversal, a confirmation of the Bearish Engulfing Pattern that increases the likelihood the trend is changing.
+Divergence is an indication of market weakness, slowing momentum and potential for reversal.
+It is a confirmation of the Bearish Engulfing Pattern, increasing the likelihood the trend is changing.

 On this chart we can see that the day following the Engulfing Pattern is an up day and that may negate the pattern.
 This is why waiting for a second signal is usually the best idea.
 You may be able to profit by entering on the close of the first candle, but there is no guarantee prices won’t retrace to retest resistance as they are here.
 In this case, prices are finding resistance at the bottom of the uptrend line, yet another confirmation the uptrend is over and price direction is changing.

-At this point, selling the USD/INR when price is at or above 67.25 is good trade provided there has not been an economic event (data, central bank) to support the move.
+Taking this chart into consideration, selling the USD/INR when price is at or above 67.25 is good trade provided there has not been an economic event (data, central bank) to support the move.
 Targets for exit begin at the bottom of the Engulfing Pattern near 67.00 with a chance of moving down to 66.50 in the near term.
 Because there is no down trend established bearish, trades should be cautious ones that use support targets for profit taking.Trade now